 - Show Vessels: (Only SEAiq Pilot) Enabling this causes other vessels sharing Hi-Res PPU data to be received and displayed.

-Note that you will not see your own data here.
-This will only have an effect if someone else is transmitting data.
+Note that you can not see your own data here.
+This only has an effect if someone else is transmitting data.

 - Hide Matching AIS: (Only SEAiq Pilot) Enabling this causes the AIS targets matching a Hi-Res PPU to be suppressed.
 This is done to reduce clutter.
 The AIS data is only suppressed when Hi-Res PPU information about a vessel is complete: it should contain GPS position, COG, SOG, HDG, ROT, size, and antenna offset.

 - Use Alternate Service: (Only SEAiq Pilot) Use alternate AIS Sharing server.
 This is normally left disabled unless you are using an alternate service.